 It is a matter for the judge to decide whether to give a discount in a sentence, and how much a discount should be.
 When judges decrease a sentence because of a guilty plea, they will tell the offender by how much it was discounted.

 Reductions are not normally more than one-third of what a sentence would have been otherwise, and are often less than that.

 The reduction does not apply to the ‘protection of the public’ part of a sentence, for example, the length of time that a sentence may be 'extended' for prisoners released back into the community on licence.
 For a fuller explanation of the ‘protection of the public’ part of a sentence, see extended sentence.

 If an offender, who has pled guilty to a crime, agrees in writing to help the prosecutor with the investigation, then the judge must take into account how the offender has assisted when deciding the sentence.

-The judge will give the offender a lower sentence for helping the prosecution and explain what the sentence would otherwise have been.
+The judge will give the offender a less severe sentence for helping the prosecution and explain what the sentence would have been otherwise.

 The sentence can later be reviewed depending on how much help is actually given to the prosecutor.
-If an offender doesn’t provide what has been promised the sentence can be increased – but not so that is is more than it would have been if no agreement to help was in place.
+If an offender does not provide what has been promised, the sentence can be made more severe.
+(But no more severe than it would have been if no agreement to help was in place.)